boqian-li/4-animation-demos/Cloth Simulation & Interaction with Rigid Body/README.md

 There are two methods applied to it.
   ---
-* For stability, Implicit Integration method is chosen in stead of Explicit Integration.
+* For stability, Implicit Integration method is chosen instead of Explicit Integration.
 * To solve for the expected position after every step, Newton-Raphson Method is applied for optimization.
 * To solve the Linear equations, Jacobi method with Chebyshev Acceleration is implemented.